Learn Chinese, Math, English ELA online with WuKong Education!

 1. What is the literal meaning of Dragon in Chinese?

-The word Dragon or Chinese Dragon in Chinese language is also known as “Loong, Long, or Lung”.
-It is a Chinese traditional symbol which is related to their traditions and culture.
-It is a legendary creature in Chinese mythology, Chinese Folklore, and Chinese culture which depicts power, strength, intelligence, etc. This symbol has taken over Chinese culture, in fact, it is famous as a Chinese zodiac symbol or simply a Chinese Cultural symbol around the world.
+The word Dragon or Chinese Dragon in the Chinese language is also known as “Loong, Long, or Lung”.
+It is a Chinese traditional symbol that is related to their traditions and culture.
+It is a legendary creature in Chinese mythology, Chinese Folklore, and Chinese culture, which depicts power, strength, intelligence, etc. This symbol has taken over Chinese culture; in fact, it is famous as a Chinese zodiac symbol or simply a Chinese Cultural symbol around the world.

 2. What does the dragon symbolise in Chinese Culture?

-The Dragon symbol holds a great importance in Chinese culture and it depicts power, strength, intelligence, yang energy, and masculine power.
+The Dragon symbol holds great importance in Chinese culture, and it depicts power, strength, intelligence, yang energy, and masculine power.
 This symbol is mostly associated with male energy.
 It is also associated with good luck, health, and protection.
-The Chinese use dragon amulets or rings or use it as a symbol hanging at their homes to pursue protection and good luck.
+The Chinese use dragon amulets or rings or hang them as a symbol hanging at their homes to pursue protection and good luck.

 3. What type of Chinese festivals feature the dragon?

 Almost all types of Chinese cultural and traditional activities are associated with the Dragon.
 They use it here and there during their festivities.
-However, some of the most common dragon festivals include Dragon boat races which are featured in Dragon Boat Festival.
+However, some of the most common dragon festivals include Dragon Boat races, which are featured in the Dragon Boat Festival.
 Other than that, the Chinese New Year festivities also include the Dragon as it is also part of their zodiac Calendar.
-The Dragon dance is displayed at their New Year Festival to get good luck.
+The Dragon dance is displayed at their New Year Festival to bring good luck.

-4. How is the Dragon connected to Ying Yang in Chinese?
+4. How is the Dragon connected to Yin-Yang in Chinese?